Gandhinagar Capital railway station: Infrastructure

 The station consists of three platforms.After redevelopment of the station was completed it was inaugurated by Prime Minister Narendra Modi on 16 July 2021.
 The redeveloped station has been designed to be disabled-friendly and a five-star hotel has been built atop the platform.
-The luxury hotel is said to have 318 rooms and will be operated by a private entity.
-The hotel has been built to host national and international guests with the entire building been constructed keeping in tune with green building features.
+The luxury hotel was planned to include 318 rooms and be operated by a private entity.
+The hotel was built to host national and international guests with the entire building been constructed keeping with green building features.